Feature #5688: Tails Server: Self-hosted services behind Tails-powered onion services

 FTR I'm not 100% convinced the (implementation complexity cost / security benefit) ratio is worth it compared to hardening individual services' systemd unit files (+ possibly adding AppArmor profiles): systemd's hardening features are getting very close to what containers can do nowadays, so let's not overstate the additional security we would get from containers.
 But perhaps your other reason to lean towards containers (robustness) is enough to make the overall cost/benefit worth it, I dunno.

-#3 Updated by segfault over 1 year ago
+#3 Updated by segfault almost 2 years ago

 - Status changed from Confirmed to In Progress